ChelseaInSpace/es-theme-351elec-florentine-3-2/README.md

 Features:

-- clean and minimal bw design
+- clean and minimal black&white design
 - optional textured background for system and game lists
 - Basic, Advanced, Video and Grid game list options available
 - easy toggle for all system icons and game count display respectively
-- choice of four different menu colors
+- choice of four different menu font colors

 Recommended UI Settings for the best experience: